Documentation Index Fetch the complete documentation index at: https://docs.runflow.ai/llms.txt

 try {

-const response = await classifier.generate(context.message, {
+const response = await classifier . generate ( params . message , {

 system: `Classify the message into one category: